"June 24, 2015 -- Researchers have been testing individual chemicals for years to see if they can cause cancer.

 - What happens if I overdose (Thiotepa)?

-- What should I avoid while using thiotepa (Thiotepa)?
+- What should I avoid while receiving thiotepa (Thiotepa)?

 - What other drugs will affect thiotepa (Thiotepa)?